yashprit/inspired-social/plugin/wp-content/plugins/wp-helpers/readme.txt

 = Appearance =
 * Enhanced Body/Post Classes: Browser detect, Taxonomies (including hierarchy levels), post date, has post thumbnail, author information, logged in users, multisite, odd/even (post archives only), post excerpt.
-* Remove any/all default WordPress widgets.
+* Remove any/all WordPress default widgets.
 * Run any shortcode in a widget.
 * Remove WordPress version, Feed Links, RSD Link, wlwmanifest and relational links for the posts adjacent to the current post, from your theme header.

 = User Profiles =
 * Remove the Admin color scheme option from the User Profiles.
 * Remove AIM, Yahoo IM, Jabber/Google Talk.

+= User Communication =
+* Change WordPress "from" email address.

 = Site Visitors =
 * Put your site into Maintenance Mode.